dd-hebert/agilent-uvvis-to-csv/README.md

 You must have the [pandas](https://pandas.pydata.org/) python package installed to use this script.

 ## Disclaimer
 This script has only been tested on UV-Vis binary files outputted from a single machine (the spectrometer in my lab) running Agilent UV-Vis Chemstation ver.
-B.05.02 [16].
-Therefore, different spectrometer setups or versions of UV-Vis Chemstation may produce UV-Vis binary files that cannot be read by this script.
+B.05.02 [16] using the default standard and kinetics methods.
+Therefore, UV-Vis binary files from other versions of UV-Vis Chemstation or different spectrometer setups using custom methods may result in UV-Vis binary files which cannot be read by this script.

 If you encounter such an issue, please let me know and submit an issue so I can improve this script!